 I’ve always had high expectations of myself – and my family environment growing up was a big part of that.
 (A very high-achieving Cambridge-educated half brother and sister 11 and 13 years older than me set the bar high!).

 And part of this background has meant that I’ve always strived for future goals – and hand-in-hand with that, not always celebrated successes along the way.
 Always pushing and working towards something just out of reach – and when it was reached, moving right on to the next thing with barely any acknowledgement.

-This is a stressful way to live!
-As you’ll know if you can relate to what I’m saying.
-I’ve had to really learn to focus on letting go and being more present – to focus on what I can do right now.
+This is a stressful way to live – and very common, as you’ll know if you can relate to what I’m saying.

 To sum up:

 Set high expectations for yourself long-term, and very low for the next thing you’re about to do.

 Realise that next-step focus is the way to go.

 Breathe low and slow, smile and appreciate what you’ve achieved so far.